Breast cancer risk

 Dosimeters worn over these gowns showed the area next to the axilla and UOQ received the highest dose of radiation in the torso [22].

 Studying different designs in a simulated setting showed no reduction in radiation exposure to the UOQ and axilla in a standard tabard gown when compared to no gown.
-Significant reduction could be achieved with the use of sleeves and axillary shields [23] and at the present time, we recommend:
+A significant reduction could be achieved with the use of sleeves or axillary shields [23].

-Provision of axillary and UOQ coverage have traditionally involved custom-made designs, using sleeves or axillary shields.
-Axillary wings have been promoted in the USA, but have not been shown to reduce axillary exposure in simulated settings [23].
+Provision of axillary and UOQ coverage has traditionally involved custom-made designs, using sleeves or axillary shields.
+Axillary wings have been promoted in the USA, but a previously tested type has not been shown to reduce axillary exposure in simulated settings [23].

 Radiation gowns 2.jpg